Pamela Ryder

 Pamela Ryder (born 1949) is an American writer.
 Ryder is the author of Correction of Drift: A Novel in Stories (Fiction Collective 2), A Tendency to Be Gone: Stories (Dzanc Books), and Paradise Field: A Novel in Stories (Fiction Collective 2).
 Her fiction has also been published in many literary journals, including Black Warrior Review, Conjunctions, Prairie Schooner, The Quarterly, Shenandoah, and Unsaid.
+Ryder was the recipient of a 2024 National Endowment for the Arts Fellowship in Creative Writing.